Qen-byte/ML-with-python/README.md

 # Python for Machine learning
-Notebooks and snippets showing the implementation of different machine learning algorithms using python
+Notebooks,books, tutorials and snippets showing the implementation of different machine learning algorithms using python.